telerik/ajax-docs/controls/grid/functionality/exporting/export-formats/xlsx-and-docx-export.md

-Another approach is to hook **OnInfrastructureExporting** event handler and apply the styles in code behind.Note that styling via CSS classes is not possible.
+Another approach is to hook **OnInfrastructureExporting** event handler and apply the styles in code behind.
+Note that styling via CSS classes is not possible.